showpass/showpass-wordpress-plugin/CONTRIBUTING.md

 * If the release is unstable, select This is a pre-release to notify users that it's not ready for production.

 * If you're ready to publicize your release, click Publish release.
 Otherwise, click Save draft to work on it later.

+## 3. Relase to Wordpress SVN

+* You will need to be a developer in our Wordpress plugin project

+* Clone the SVN repo locally https://plugins.svn.wordpress.org/showpass/

+* Please manually update the version number in showpass-wordpress-plugin.php

+* Copy over the contents git repo plugin folder to the svn trunk folder

+* Make sure to add all new files to the svn tracker before committing